DataAbbey/sql_daily_challenges/README.md

 knowledge actually stands — what don't they know that would change how they're currently doing something.
 Remember: small wins add up to bigger ones.

-**Fun fact:** Grew up in a basketball family — a competitive edge is what keeps me going.